Schools In Lebanon: Helping Expand Horizons

 1) operational support

 Despite the political storms in the country, these schools have maintained their quality of education, their spiritual and moral orientation and have a good track record in passing governmental exams.

-Featured Photo: Armenian Evangelical Secondary School of Anjar
+Heading Photo: Armenian Evangelical Secondary School of Anjar